 We’re defining “eCommerce” as a website that sells direct to consumers, has a shopping cart, and takes credit cards.
+It doesn’t matter if it’s a retail site or a manufacturer selling direct to consumer (DTC).

 If you’re talking to website builders, there are many questions to ask about functionality, editing, product data, and so on.
 Here are a few things to consider.